dilipsingh27/NIE_STUDENT-S_E_BAZAAR/README.md

 This website provides a common platform for the sellers(Seniors) and the buyers(Juniors) where the sellers put up goods for sale or can DONATE goods also.
 The buyer can find the best price for a particular item.
 By this, the buyers no longer need to keep moving from Senior to Senior looking for goods which they needs.

+# Getting Started
+These instructions will get you a copy of the project up and running on your local machine for development purpose
+## Installing
+A step by step series of examples that tell you how to get a development env running

+# Features

+### Admin
+* Admin can add only emaiLId through which a new registration to this Web application can be done
+* This secure the web application from unwanted fake registrations.
+Hence, Secure the Personal details of the registered users

+### Seller [Seniors]
+- Upload Items
+  - Add description
+  - Add image for the item
+  - Specify expected price or can DONATE as well
+- Manage uploaded items
+- Mark them as Sold if items are sold
+- Remove items

+### Buyer [Juniors/Freshers]
+- Browse/Search for the items
+- Contact the Seller via Email or Contact Details

 # TECHNOLOGIES USED
 **FRONTEND**: HTML, CSS, JAVASCRIPT, BOOTSTRAP